 (We are constantly adding more information to this list and it will continue to be updated as more research surfaces to the public.)

 There are various kinds of CBD products available to purchase.
-From tinctures, tablets, capsules, and topicals–to edibles, infused water, infused drink mixes, skin care products, skin patches, plus much more.
-Check out our vetted list for premium quality CBD products.
+From tinctures, tablets, capsules, and topicals–to edibles, infused water, infused drink mixes, skincare products, skin patches, plus much more.

 This is one of the best parts about CBD… unlike many medications, especially pharmaceuticals, there are no known “dirty” side effects that come with using it.
 The most a person might experience using CBD is sleepiness, dry mouth, and lightheadedness.